SHRIDHARSHINI-M/To-do-list-App/README.md

 To-Do List App

-A simple and responsive To-Do List web application built using React.
+A simple and interactive To-Do List application built using React, designed to help users manage their daily tasks efficiently.

-It allows users to add, delete, and mark tasks as complete, making task management clean and easy.
+> 🏆 This project is a part of a hackathon conducted by [Katomaran](https://www.katomaran.com).

 ---

   Features

 - ✅ Add new tasks
 - 🗑️ Delete tasks
 - ✔️ Mark tasks as completed
-- 💾 Data persistence using browser localStorage (optional)
+- 💾 (Optional) Save tasks using localStorage
-- 🌓 Optional dark mode (if implemented)
-- 📱 Responsive design for mobile and desktop
+- 📱 Responsive UI for mobile and desktop
+- 🌈 Simple and clean user interface

+---

+Tech Stack

+- Frontend: React, JavaScript, HTML, CSS
+- Tools: Visual Studio Code, npm, Git

+---